hpcuantwerpen/UAntwerpen-modules/docs/scripts.md

 # Scripts

-## enable_CalcUA.sh
+## enable_ClusterMod.sh

-The `enable_CalcUA.sh` script prints the shell commands needed to enable the CalcUA stacks in a format suitable to be used with the `eval` bash shell function.
+The `enable_ClusterMod.sh` script prints the shell commands needed to enable the CalcUA stacks in a format suitable to be used with the `eval` bash shell function.

 Without arguments it assumes that the software stack is located two levels towards the